4.4

 Elevator of 101 Tower listed in Guinness Book of Records

-The secret of Taipei 101 tower is damper
+The Secret of Taipei 101 Tower, Damper

 ⚡ Click here to see Taipei 101 Tower Fast Track Tickets